 Last summer (2017) my sister asked me to look at her newly acquired Ansonia time-only 1-day cottage clock (circa 1895).
 “How much did you pay for it”, I said.
-“Only $25 but it doesn’t work, something is wrong with it,” she said without being too specific.
-Apparently, she was correct.
+“Only $25 but it doesn’t work, something is wrong with it,” she said without being specific.
+And she was correct.

-The clock would have not cost much at the time, perhaps a dollar or so but today people collect small clocks such as this and prices can be higher than the more common antique mantel clock.
-Back then for an extra 50 cents you could buy a time and strike cottage clock with an alarm feature but his one is pretty basic.
-They were cheaply built, somewhat disposable since very few made their way to the repair shop and perhaps not as many have survived.
+The clock would have not cost much at the time, perhaps a dollar or so but today people collect small clocks such as this and prices can be higher than the more common mantel clock.
+In those days for an extra 50 cents you could buy a time and strike cottage clock with an alarm feature but his one is pretty basic.
+They were cheaply built, somewhat disposable since very few made their way to the repair shop and not as many have survived.

-The clock would run for a few minutes and stop.
-It was dirty as you would expect and things were generally pretty loose, particularly the winding arbour.
+It was dirty as expected and the gears generally loose, particularly the winding arbour.
 It was clear something around the mainspring was amiss.
-The click was also quite loose and would not engage every time.
+The click was loose and would not engage every time.

 Time-only movements are the simplest to work on and this is no exception.
 If you are starting out in the world of mechanical clocks this is the movement to begin with.
 The movement is very small in comparison to mantel or kitchen clocks and measures only 2 inches wide by 3 inches tall.
 Despite its diminutive size, it is easy to work on.
 The case itself is only 9 1/2 inches tall by 7 inches wide by 3 1/2 inches deep.

 The most troubling issue was the main wheel arbour which had detached from the gear.
 It took a few punches on the brass shroud to push it in back into place and secure the wheel to the arbour.
 Not the prettiest of repairs but very functional.
 The click was also loose and would barely engage the ratchet.
-It took a couple of punches on the holding pin to secure it tightly in place.
+It took a couple of hits with a hammer on the holding pin to secure it tightly in place.

 Four bushings were installed, the centre arbour (rear), the rear of numbers 2 and 3 wheels and the escape wheel bridge.